it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_1/ReadMe.md

 ![alt text][pic12]

 17\.
-For our lab, we will be using the **Salesforce smart connector**, so let us scroll down to the Salesforce connector and select it.
+For our lab, we will be using the **Salesforce smart connector**, so scroll down to the Salesforce connector and select it.

 18\.
 There is a vast catalog of different Salesforce objects you can interact with from App Connect Designer.
 In this lab we are retrieving Account information so go ahead and drop down the Accounts option and click Retrieve accounts.